 Keep the ﬂash drive in your wallet or purse and save any changes or updates.

 How will The Transition Toolkit help me?

-This project was developed at Children’s Hospital Boston by Alison Logan, MA, and Susan Waisbren, PhD, Director of the New England Consortium of Metabolic Programs, with additional writing by Freedom Baird, MA.
+This project was developed at Boston Children’s Hospital by Alison Logan, MA, and Susan Waisbren, PhD, Director of the New England Consortium of Metabolic Programs, with additional writing and editing by Freedom Baird, MA.
 The project was supported by the New England Genetics Collaborative and their cooperative agreement with the US Health Resources and Services Administration (HRSA), grant number U22MC10980.